Atlas975/Notes/MachineLearning/NaturalLanguageProcessing/Word_embedding.md

 ![[Pasted image 20240609161945.png|300|300]]

 - Projection involves getting a weighted average of the input vectors.
+This is then multiplied by matrix of $V\times N$ where $V$ is vocab size and $N$ is dimensionality.
--
+- After projection, data is now in a dense vector representation representing the combined semantic features
 - This is then put through [[Softmax]] to represent the likelihood of each word occurring
 ## Skip-gram
 - A word embedding model, works in the opposite way to CBOW by using the target word to predict the surrounding context words.
 The architecture is also a mirror image of that of CBOW